All Episodes

 I understand that.

-Rush, I was calling uh about the uh vote last Friday in the uh Senate to raise the uh federal debt ceiling, and in particular the uh uh Jim DeMinth Mike Crampo proposal, which would deposit surplus payroll tax dollars and personalized bank accounts for each U.S. worker was voted down 53 to 46 with every Democrat voting against it,
+Rush, I was calling about the vote last Friday in the Senate to raise the federal debt ceiling, and in particular the Jim DeMint Mike Crampo proposal, which would deposit surplus payroll tax dollars and personalized bank accounts for each U.S. worker, was voted down 53 to 46, with every Democrat voting against it and eight Republicans and voting against it.

-I think that they voted to continue to raid it.
+I took it they voted to continue to raid it.

 Yeah, if they voted to continue to raid it.